Hardness of Token Swapping on Trees: Weighted sequential token swapping on trees is NP-hard

 Furthermore, $x_j$ must move into the root before $y_{j+1}$ otherwise the ordering gadget would contain $x_j, \ldots, x_{n}$, and $y_1, \ldots, y_j$, a total of $n+1$ tokens, which is more tokens than there are vertices in the ordering gadget.

-We also claim that $y_j$ must move into the root before $x_{j+1}$.
-First note that the nooks can only contain item tokens, since no $x_j$ or $y_j$ can move into a nook.
+We also claim $y_j$ must move into the root before $x_{j+1}$.
+The nooks can only contain item tokens, since no $x_j$ or $y_j$ can move into a nook.
 This accounts for every item token except for one ``free'' item token.
 Now suppose $x_{j+1}$ moves into the root before $y_j$.
 Then the ordering gadget contains $x_{j+2}, \ldots, x_{n}$, and $y_1, \ldots, y_{j-1}$, a total of $n-2$ tokens.
-Even if the free item token is in the ordering gadget, this is not enough tokens to fill the ordering gadget.
+Even if the free item token is in the ordering gadget, there are not enough tokens to fill the ordering gadget.

 Thus the $x_j$'s and $y_j$'s must use the root in order, first $x_1$ and $y_1$ in some order, then $x_2$ and $y_2$ in some order, etc. Finally, we examine the swaps of item tokens.
 A swap between two item tokens can only occur when the free item token is at the parent of a nook.
 Suppose this happens in slot gadget~$i$.
 Then some token $y_j$ must have left the slot gadget, and the corresponding token $x_j$ has not yet entered the slot gadget, which means that neither of the tokens $y_{j+1}$ or $x_{j+1}$ has moved into the root.
 This implies that any swap of item tokens is associated with a unique $s_j = i$, and such swaps must occur in order of $j$, $1 \le j \le n$.
 Thus the swaps of item tokens can be mimicked by swaps in the original Star STS sequence, and the Star STS instance has a solution. \end{proof}